fenrir2608/fenibot/README.md

 # fenibot
-feni |  adiscord bot for my server
+feni |  a discord bot for my server